 Finance and benefits team 023 8083 3003, option 3

 Customer payment and debt team 023 8083 3388

 Acceptance of any application under the scheme is subject to you meeting the criteria for entering the scheme, and the City Council being able to obtain sufficient security on your property.

-The Debtors Team will advise you if your deferred application has been approved in principle.
+The customer payment and debt team will advise you if your deferred application has been approved in principle.

 You are strongly recommended to take independent legal and/or financial advice before you sign the deferred payment scheme application form and supporting documentation.

 There are a number of places where you are able to get independent financial advice to help you make the right decision for you.
 Some of the places where you can receive independent financial are:

 Society of Later Life Advisors (SOLLA) (0333 2020 454)

 Citizens Advice Bureau (03444 111 306)

 Southampton Advice and Representation Centre (023 8043 1435)